Single-chip Cloud Computer

-The Single-Chip Cloud Computer (SCC) is a computer processor created by Intel Corporation in 2009 that features 48 distinct physical cores.
-These cores communicate through an architecture similar to that of a cloud computer data center.
+The Single-Chip Cloud Computer (SCC) is a computer processor created by Intel Corporation in 2009 with 48 distinct physical cores that communicate through an architecture similar to that of a cloud computer data center.
 Cores are components of the processor responsible for executing instructions that enable the computer to function.
 The SCC resulted from an Intel project focusing on researching multi-core processors and parallel processing.
 Intel also aimed to explore the integration of designs and architecture from large cloud computer data centers (cloud computing) into a single processing chip.
 The name "Single-chip Cloud Computer" reflects this concept.

 Uses

-The SCC is currently utilized for research purposes.
-It can run the Linux operating system on the chip but it cannot run Windows.
+As of 2010 the SCC was utilized for research purposes.
+It can run the Linux operating system on the chip, but cannot run Windows.
 Some applications of the SCC include web servers, data informatics, bioinformatics, and financial analytics.

 Technical details

 The cores are spread across the chip but capable of direct communication.
-The chip comprises 48 P54C Pentium cores connected with a 4×6 2D-mesh.
-This mesh consists of 24 tiles arranged in four rows and six columns.
+The chip comprises 48 P54C Pentium cores connected by a 4×6 2D-mesh of 24 tiles arranged in four rows and six columns.
 Each tile contains two cores and a 16 KB (8 per core) message passing buffer (MPB) shared by the two cores, essentially functioning as a router.
-This router enables each core to communicate directly with others, eliminating the need to send information back to the main memory for rerouting to other cores.
+This router enables each core to communicate directly with others, eliminating the need to send information back to the main memory for routing to other cores.
 The SCC contains 1.3 billion 45 nm transistors capable of amplifying signals or acting as a switch, using 25 to 125 watts of power depending on processing demand.
 Each chip includes four DDR3 memory controllers connected to the 2D mesh, capable of addressing 64 GB of random-access memory.
 The DDR3 memory facilitates communication among tiles, contributing to the chip's functionality.
 These controllers, along with the transistors, manage the activation and deactivation of specific tiles to conserve power when not in use.
 Proper coding integration results in a functional processor with high speed, power, and energy efficiency, resembling a network of cloud computers.